Den of Lions · Chapter 1

 He did not move.

 He thought about his father.
-Eliam had taught him the Torah by lamplight in a room that smelled of cedar oil and old parchment, and one of the things Eliam had said was this: the size of the obedience does not determine the size of the faithfulness.
+Eliam had taught him Torah by lamplight in a room that smelled of cedar oil and old parchment, and one of the things he had said was this: the size of the obedience does not determine the size of the faithfulness.
 A man who honours God in a small thing when no one is watching has done something the angels take note of.

 He woke before dawn.